 In the event of an emergency or for crisis support outside of office hours, or if our counselor is not available, please contact Crisis Services (24-hour Hotline) at 716-834-3131, or call 911.

-DOJ Office Against Women Grant
+DOJ Office of Violence Against Women Grant

 The Department of Justice Office of Violence Against Women awarded a grant to Trocaire College in October 2018 to support the enhancement of victim services, implementation of prevention and education programs, and the development of strengthened responses to sexual assault, domestic violence, dating violence, and stalking on campus.